kobi-hari-courses/2412-mizrahi-angular/module 06 - dependency injection/README.md

 * We saw that we can only use it during "injection context" which means that it can only be called when we are inside a constructor or initializer.
 * We saw that we can "trigger" an artifical injection context by storing the `Injector` and then calling the `runInInjectionContext` function
 * We saw that util functions can use this approach to implement their own cleanup logic using the `DestroyRef`

+### Signal Effects
+* We saw how to react to signals using `effect`
+* We understood that you cannot call effect anywhere but in the constructor, becuase the effect requires injection context